1230james/civ3-mod/README.md

 ## Installation

+### Requirements

+If you're using this mod with *Civilization III: Complete* (on Steam or other retailers), you're good to go.
+If for some reason you're not, you need both *Play the World* and *Conquests*, since this mod uses the `BIQ` format from *Conquests* and has units and civilizations found across both expansions.

+### Instructions

 1. Clone this repository or [download the latest release](https://github.com/1230james/civ3-mod/releases).
-2. Copy both `James's Mod.biq` and `James's Mod` (the folder) to `(C3C root)/Conquests/Conquests`.
+2. Copy both `James's Mod.biq` and `James's Mod` (the folder) to `(Civ3 root)/Conquests/Conquests`.

-To play with this mod, start up C3C, select `Conquests!` from the main menu, then select `James's Mod.biq`.
+To play with this mod, start up Civ3, select `Conquests!` from the main menu, then select `James's Mod.biq`.

 ## Credits